 - No proactive refresh, even though re-sharing (for nodes leaving and joining) is implemented and would be trivial to call periodically

-- Not sure why: without proactive refresh an attacker can slowly take its time and compromise all 5 keys
+- Without proactive refresh, an attacker can slowly take its time and compromise all 5 keys

 - The last re-sharing (and thus refresh) was on March 3rd, 2026